whirlsyu/EnMCB_analysis_for_lung_adenocarcinoma/README.md

 if you want get the results for training/validation/testing method, please use training_validation_testing_precedure.R

 if you want get the results for training/testing method, please use training_testing_precedure.R

+The scripts including the dataset download precedure as long as the analysis code, which may time consuming (10-15 hours), please consider that.